SamaanAnalyst/Credit_Risk_Analysis/README.md

         - The classification report would show us that while precision was very high (100%) for the majority class of low-risk applications, precision in predicting high-risk applications was deficient (1%), which indicated a high number of false positives meaning an unreliable positive classification. <br>
         - However, the recall (sensitivity) was 64% and 71% for low-risk and high-risk applications, respectively. <br>
         - It seems that the logistic regression model using the Random Oversampling technique better screened for high-risk loan applications.<br>
-        - The classification report for Random Oversampling was as follows:
+        - The classification report for Random Oversampling was as follows:<br>

         ![Results of Logistic Regression on Randomly Oversampled Credit Card Loan Applications.](./Images/oversampling_report.png)<br>

     - The **Synthetic Minority Oversampling Technique** or **SMOTE** balanced the loans dataset in the same way as the previous model {'low_risk': 51366, 'high_risk': 51366}.<br>
         - The confusion matrix results of the logistic regression model in this instance were very close to the Random Oversampling technique. <br>
         - The accuracy of the logistic regression model used to predict the risk of credit card loan applications based on the Random Oversampling technique was 66%.
-        - The classification report for SMOTE was as follows:
+        - The classification report for SMOTE was as follows:<br>

         ![Results of Logistic Regression on SMOTE Oversampled Credit Card Loan Applications.](./Images/SMOTE_report.png)<br>